Geeks-Solutions/nuxt-sections/README.md

 - `environment`: _to use only for development purposes_ set it to "testing" if you want your requests to be directed to sections test server
 - `projectUrl`: _to use only if you intend to run sections in SSR_ set it to the project url you defined in your project interface on sections back office.
 - `queryStringSupport`: _to use only if you intend to use query strings on your project_ set it to `enabled`.
 Enabling it on a project that does not have access to query strings will return errors when getting pages.
+- `projectLocales`: _to use only if you intend to have multiple supported languages for your website.
+Its value must be a string of language code separated by comma and with no spaces ex.: `en,fr,it,es`.
+See Language Support section below for more details on how to use this feature

 > The following packages are installed by the module:
 `cookie-universal-nuxt`